bathos-wistia/private-mixin/README.md

 Private fields follow a similar model to the “WeakMap pattern.”
 In the WeakMap pattern, keys are public object instances and values are private state.
 This, too, allows implementing host-like APIs, branding, and nearly genuine privacy.
-That “nearly” qualifier concerns the fact the global mutability of `globalThis.WeakMap`, `WeakMap.prototype.set`, etc — a determined agent that is able to evaluate code before your modules could patch these and spy.
+That “nearly” qualifier concerns the fact that `globalThis.WeakMap`, `WeakMap.prototype.set`, and so on are globally mutable.
+A determined agent that is able to evaluate code before your modules could patch these and spy.
 This isn’t generally something people worry about, but it’s a notable difference.
 Because private fields are syntactic and the implied “hidden WeakMap” is fully abstracted, the API cannot be tainted or forged.

 There is another critical difference between the WeakMap pattern and private